lessworkjs/framework/README.md

 # lesswork-framework
 A nodejs based framework for AWS serverless applications.

-# Install
+# Official Website
-Use [lesswork](https://github.com/Askedio/lesswork) to deploy your own serverless applications.
+Visit [lesswork.io](https://lesswork.io) for information on how to install and use this framework.

 # Goal
 The goal of this framework is to simplify the requirements to successfully build and deploy a nodejs based serverless application on aws.